Guard has three distinct phases: engagement, maintenance, and recovery. Know the right strategy for each.

 #1: The engagement phase

-This is first guard phase and mostly doesn’t involve contact.
+This is first guard phase and is where contact with your opponent is made.
 Usually two opponents are trying to get grips and look to hand fight so they can enter the next phase of guard on their terms.
 This is crucial to becoming successful in BJJ competition and to be efficient with energy, regardless of fighting from the top or bottom positions.

 Many schools neglect the importance of the engagement phase, and their students often lack this critical concept.
 This results in the student getting their guard passed easily, and a feeling of always playing on the defense.
 If you can always win the engagement phase, your ability to manage distance and set up your attacks will always have a solid foundation.